mapping-elections/site/_maps/meae.congressional.congress18.va.county.md

 The map for this election is incomplete due to the lack of returns in several counties.

+Following the 1820 Census, Virginia lost one seat in the House of Representatives.

 Virginia used a district system for electing members to Congress.
-Virginia was apportioned one less seat in the House of Representatives.

 In 1824, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:va.special.uscongress.13.1824)